Israel men's national goalball team: 1988 Seoul

+1992 Barcelona

+The team took part in the preliminary matches.

 World Championships

 IBSA World Goalball Championships have been held every four years from 1978.
 The men's team had regularly represented the country in these championships, namely 1978, 1982, 1986, 1990, and 1994.

 IBSA World Games

 2003 Quebec City

 The team competed in the 2003 IBSA World Games from Friday 1 to Sunday 10 August 2011, in Quebec City, Canada.
 Ten teams competed.

 Regional championships

 The team competes in the IBSA Europe goalball region.
 Groups A and C are held one year, and Group B the following year.
 Strong teams move towards Group A.